 Gaps in Early Childhood Development - Studies have shown that children who do not get the early intervention, permanence and stability they need are more likely to act out and fail in school because they lack the skills necessary to succeed.
-Researchers emphasize the importance of early childhood nurturing and stimulation to help the brain grow. especially between birth and age seven, and even beyond, and thus help children thrive and follow a path toward successful adulthood.
+Researchers of early childhood emphasize the importance of early childhood nurturing and stimulation to help the brain grow, especially between birth and age seven, and even beyond and thus help children to thrive and to be on a positive path toward successful adulthood.
 The importance of stimulation in the first years of life is dramatically underlined in the U.S. Department of Education's study of 22,000 kindergartners in the kindergarten class of 1998-99, which found that Black and Hispanic children were substantially behind when they entered kindergarten.

-Disparate Educational Opportunities - Eighty-six percent of Black, 83 percent of Latino and 58 percent of White fourth graders cannot read at grade level; and 89 percent of Black, 85 percent of Latino and 59 percent of White 8th graders cannot do math at grade level.
+Disparate Educational Opportunities - Children in the most economically depressed communities are at high risk of low achievement and attainment and are often stuck in under-funded, overcrowded schools.
+Poor urban schools have the highest numbers of teachers who are inexperienced or do not have degrees in the subjects they teach.
+Eighty-six percent of Black, 83 percent of Latino and 58 percent of White fourth graders cannot read at grade level; and 89 percent of Black, 85 percent of Latino and 59 percent of White 8th graders cannot do math at grade level.
 Black students are more likely than any other students to be in special education programs for children with mental retardation or emotional disturbance.
 Black and American Indian children are almost twice as likely as White children to be retained in a grade.
-The public school suspension rate among Black and American Indian students is almost three times that of Whites.
-Black, Latino and American Indian children are more than twice as likely as White children to drop out of school.
-According to the U.S. Department of Education, only 59 percent of Black, 61 percent of Latino and 62 percent of American Indian students graduated from high school on time with a regular diploma in 2006.
+The public school suspension rate among Black and American Indian students is almost three times that for Whites.
+Black, Latino, and American Indian children are more than twice as likely as White children to drop out of school.
+According to the US Department of Education, only 59 percent of Black and 61 percent of Latino students graduated from high school on time with a regular diploma in 2006.
 When Black children do graduate from high school, they have a greater chance of being unemployed and a lower chance of going to college full-time than White high school graduates.
-Only 48,000 Black males earn a bachelor's degree each year, but an estimated 1 in 3 Black men ages 20-29 is under correctional supervision or control.
-Approximately 579,000 Black males were serving sentences in state or federal prison at mid-year 2006.
+Only 50,000 Black males earn a bachelor's degree each year, but an estimated 1 in 3 Black men ages 20-29 is under correctional supervision or control.
+Approximately 846,000 Black males were incarcerated in state or federal prisons or local jails at mid-year 2008.

-Intolerable Abuse and Neglect - A child is abused or neglected every 36 seconds.
-Four in ten of the children who are abused or neglected get no help at all.
-There are also twice as many Black children in foster care as we would expect.
-Although they comprise only 16 percent of all children, Black children represent 32 percent of the foster care population.
+Intolerable Abuse and Neglect - A child is abused or neglected every 35 seconds.
+Four in ten of the children who are abused or neglected get no help at all after their initial investigation.
+More than 800,000 children are in foster care each year, about 508,000 on a single day.
+Black children represent 32 percent of children in foster care but only 15 percent of all children.